sveronneau/Fuel-Monit/README.md

 #
 ```
 7. vi /etc/monit.d/monit-webserver.conf
-8. Paste and modify WITH_ADDRESS and save to following:
+8. Paste or use one from GitHub Repo and modify WITH_ADDRESS and save to following:
 ```
 #
 check host Fuel-WebServer WITH ADDRESS 10.20.0.2